prezly/react-promise-modal/README.md

    Resolves to the value provided as an argument to it.
    The resolve value cannot be `undefined`, because it is already reserved for dismissal.

-The function returns a *Promise* that is resolved with the submitted value, or `undefined` if it has been dismissed.

 ## Examples